Mahan3340/ACM-SIGSPATIAL-Cup-2023/README.md

 # Inference the network
 Fill out the config_file and checkpoint_file.
-The checkpoint_file could be find at the work_dirs Then run
+The checkpoint_file could be found at the work_dirs Then run
 ```python
 python inference.py